Google Street View in Africa: Background

 On July 25, 2018, landmarks in Nigeria were added.

 On October 4, 2018, Kenya was added.

 On July 24, 2019, more locations in Nigeria were added.

 In October 2022, more locations in Kenya were added.
 More locations were also added in Senegal and Nigeria.
 Later in the same month, the first official footage was added for Rwanda was added, this can be only be found in the capital Kigali for now.
-All four of these countries used a generation four camera to take the footage with.
+A generation four camera was used for coverage of all these countries.

 On June 4, 2025, Namibia was added.

+On June 12, 2026, updated coverage of Ghana was released, which covered the majority of main roads in the country, including the previously uncovered Tumu-Hamile road on the border with Burkina Faso, and more thorough coverage of the cities of Accra and Kumasi.
+Google also released coverage around the tourist hotspot Songhor Lagoon in the southeast of the country.